Yukon Communicable Disease Control (YCDC) works in collaboration with the:

 You can contact YCDC for matters related to infectious diseases and related health matters, including:

-- hepatitis C testing and treatment
+- Hepatitis C testing and treatment

-- HIV testing and treatment;
+- HIV testing and treatment

-- needle stick injuries;
+- Needle stick injuries

-- sexually transmitted infections (STI):
+- Sexually transmitted infections (STI): Book online

 - assessment;